 April 4 Yahoo announces plans to lay off 2,000 employees, or about 14 percent of its workforce.
 The cuts are part of an overhaul aimed at focusing on what Thompson believes are Yahoo's strengths while also trying to address its weaknesses in the increasingly important mobile computing market.

 April 6: Thompson unveils a plan to reorganize the company into three main divisions focused on users, advertisers and technology.
-It will take effect on May 1.
 Yahoo believes the new structure will improve users' experience with Yahoo, work closely with advertisers in different regions of the globe and strengthen the company's technology group.

 April 17: Yahoo reports first-quarter earnings, the first results under Thompson.
 The company shows signs of modest progress.
 Net income rose 28 percent from a year ago.
 Revenue grew less than 1 percent, but it's a breakthrough because the company's revenue has been steadily falling for years.